edmund02/ml-form-app/README.md

 ## About The Project

 This is my very first React Native project (previously have ReactJS experience only).
 I have learnt and explored the difference between ReactJS and React Native such as ReactJS uses [React Router](https://reactrouter.com/web/guides/quick-start) to navigate from page to page while React Native uses [React Navigation](https://reactnavigation.org/).

-This React Native application is tested on android (basically my phone) only.
-It is not tested on any other devices such as tablet and iOS (because I do not own one of those devices).
+This React Native application is **only** tested on android (my phone only basically).
+It is not tested on any other devices such as tablet and iOS or even other android device.

 Besides, I am using [Expo](https://expo.io/) to run the project.
 It is extremely easy to set up and run the project with Expo.